 About me

-When I left home to attend University I thought I’d do a degree in English and become a high school English teacher while doing some creative stuff on the side.
-Instead, after finishing a degree in English and Political Science, I worked in politics and campaigns, public health, global aid and development, and public education trying to change the world.
-Recently I’ve been getting back into creative endeavors and this website combines my artistic and political interests in one location.
+When I left home to attend university, I thought I’d study English and become a high school teacher, with some creative work on the side.
+Things took a different path.
+After completing degrees in English and Political Science, I worked across politics, public health, international development, and public education.
+Recently I’ve returned to creative projects, and this website brings together my artistic and civic interests in one place.

 From Invercargill to University

 I grew up in Invercargill, at the bottom of New Zealand.
-Mum was a cleaner and then worked for 20 years as a retail worker at KFC.
-Dad left school at 15 and worked at an abattoir and freezing works until he retired sick when he was 64.
-It was pretty common for mum to arrive home (with some left over KFC chicken!) from work at 3am and dad to leave for work at 4.30am.
-My parents worked hard to give my brother, sisters and I a good life and opportunities.
+Mum worked as a cleaner and later spent twenty years in retail at KFC.
+Dad left school at 15 and worked at an abattoir and freezing works until retiring due to ill health.
+It was common for Mum to arrive home at 3am (sometimes with leftover fried chicken) and Dad to leave for work at 4.30am.
+My parents worked hard to give my brother, sisters and me opportunities they hadn’t had themselves.

-At 18 I moved to Christchurch to attend Canterbury University.
-I completed a BA (hons) in English and Political Science.
-In my first year of University I met my husband; worked as a youth worker at a one-stop-shop youth health centre; had a Godley singing scholarship with the Cathedral Choir; and I joined the New Zealand Labour Party.
+At 18 I moved to Christchurch to study at the University of Canterbury, completing a BA (Hons) in English and Political Science.
+In my first year I met my husband, worked as a youth worker at a one-stop youth health centre, held a Godley singing scholarship with the Cathedral Choir, and joined the New Zealand Labour Party.

-After finishing my degree Nic and I moved to Wellington and I worked in Parliament for the Helen Clark Labour government.
-I worked for five years as an adviser to Labour MPs and Ministers in Wellington and then in Christchurch.
+After graduating, Nic and I moved to Wellington, where I worked in Parliament for the Helen Clark Labour Government.
+Over five years I was an adviser to Labour MPs and Ministers, first in Wellington and later in Christchurch.

-From 2008 I spent six years as the National Manager of Public Health for the Problem Gambling Foundation of New Zealand.
-I managed a team of health promoters across New Zealand and led public campaigns to reduce the number of and harm from gambling machines.
-The number of pokie machine declined from over 26,000 in 2004 to just over 16,000 by 2014.
+From 2008 I spent six years as National Manager of Public Health at the Problem Gambling Foundation of New Zealand.
+I led a team of health promoters across the country and worked on campaigns to reduce gambling harm.
+During this period, the number of pokie machines in New Zealand declined significantly.

 Campaigning for Public Education